pleasureman/testimprovement/article/resource_management_english.md

     $ docker run -ti -m 100M ubuntu:14.04 stress --vm 1 --vm-bytes 101M
     stress: info: [1] dispatching hogs: 0 cpu, 0 io, 1 vm, 0 hdd

 After swap memory is available, the container works fine.
-It means part of data of memory is transfered to swap memory.
+It means part of data of memory is transferred to swap memory.
 A container can exhaust memory of the host without memory restriction.
-This leads to unstablity of the host.
+This leads to instability of the host.
 So please limit memory as you use a container.

 #### 3.1.2 --memory-swap=""
 The option is to limit the sum of memory and swap.
 It is relevant to cgroup/memory/memory.memsw.limit_in_bytes.